MarkPearlCoZa/Blog_General/_posts/2016-07-23-The-one-line-method.md

 var unknown = String.Join(",", unknownIds);
 ~~~

+In the code sample we have three collections.
+We want to take the values of each collection and put it into 3 strings that contains concatenated comma separated values.
 Everything looks great.
 In terms of desired values, everything is being generated correctly.

 At this point I do a further refactoring as follows: